Inventory, manufacturing process, business success topics for small DTC manufacturers.

 If you are just starting your craft business and need some advice, or need some guidance on what to do next in order to grow your handmade business further then definitely consider arranging a mentor meeting with SCORE.

-If you store your inventory and product samples at home in a dedicated location, you should be eligible to claim for business use of this space without needing to meet the usual "exclusive use" test.
+If you store your inventory and product samples at home in a dedicated location, you should be eligible to claim for business use of this space without needing to meet the usual exclusive use test.

 We explain what Etsy sellers need to know about the 1099K form, what you'll need to do with this form and what to do if you don't receive one.